M-Functionals of Multivariate Scatter: -functionals of scatter

-\section{$\bs{M}$-Functionals of Scatter}
+\section{$\boldsymbol{M}$-functionals of scatter}

 In this section we consider $M$-functionals of scatter only.
-That means, when thinking about a distribution on $\R^q$, we assume that it has a given center $\mu$, and without loss of generality we assume that $\mu = 0$.
+That means, when thinking about a distribution on $\R^q$, we assume that it has a given center $\mu= 0$.
 In view of the considerations in the preceding section, however, we consider distributions $Q$ on $\Rqqsympsd$.
-Two particular examples are
+Two particular examples for $Q$ are

-for independent, identically distributed random vectors $X = X_1$, $X_2$, \ldots, $X_k$ with distribution $P$ on $\R^q$.
+for independent, identically distributed random vectors $X, X_1$, $X_2$, \ldots, $X_k$ with distribution $P$ on $\R^q$.

-\subsection{Definitions and Basic Properties}
+\subsection{Definitions and basic properties}

-\begin{Definition}[A log-likelihood type criterion] For a given ``loss function'' $\rho : [0,\infty) \to \R$ we define
+\begin{Definition}[A log-likelihood type criterion] For a given ``loss function'' $\rho :[0,\infty)$ $\to\R$ we define

-for $\Sigma \in \Rqqsympd$, provided that the integral exists in $\R$. \end{Definition}
+for $\Sigma\in\Rqqsympd$, provided that the integral exists in $\R$. \end{Definition}

-\paragraph{Assumptions on $\rho$ and $Q$.} Throughout we assume that $\rho$ is differentiable on $(0,\infty)$ with continuous, strictly positive and non-increasing derivative $\rho'$.
+\paragraph{Assumptions on $\rho$ and $Q$} Throughout we assume that $\rho$ is continuously differentiable on $(0,\infty)$ with derivative $\rho' > 0$.
 Moreover, we assume that

 is non-decreasing in $s > 0$.